Introduction to C++

 }

-We'll cover what a function is in a future chapter, but for now, just know that it is a collection of instructions that can be reused and they have a name that identifies them followed by two parentheses at the end like this: function() and eventually some "things" inside (...), called parameters.
+We'll cover what a function is in a future chapter, but for now, just know that a function is a collection of instructions that can be reused.
+It has a name that identifies it, followed by parentheses like this: function()

-A comment in computer programming is a programmer-readable explanation or annotation in the source code of a computer program1.
-This text is inserted in the code by the programmer, and it's not processed by the compiler (or interpreter), meaning that it's completely ignored in the execution phase.
-Comments' purpose is just to make the source code easier for humans to understand.
+A comment in computer programming is a human-readable explanation or annotation in the source code of a computer program.
+This text is inserted in the source code by the programmer to make it easier to understand, and it's not processed by the compiler, meaning that it's completely ignored in the execution phase.

 A comment in C++ can be added in two ways, like below: